md2conf/idea-markdown-copy-as-plugin/README.md

 - The plugin provides additional editor context actions available in markdown context.
 - Conversion performed using [flexmark](https://github.com/vsch/flexmark-java) library.

-The idea taken from [markdown-navigator-enhanced](https://plugins.jetbrains.com/plugin/7896) which is not compatible with recent versions of IDEA.
-This is partial replacement of "markdown-navigator-enhanced" functionality.
+- The idea taken from [markdown-navigator-enhanced](https://plugins.jetbrains.com/plugin/7896) which is not compatible with recent versions of IDEA since 2021.2.

 <!-- Plugin description end -->